grokify/gameofthrones/examples/salesforce/README.md

 This code creates Saleforce demo data using Game of Thrones data.
 It augments the data with ficticious phone numbers, email addresses and websites.

-The data should be created in this order:

-1. Accounts
-2. Contacts
-3. Cases

 ## Instructions

 ### Create your app